Skip to content

 Value Behavior

-What is Copilot Mode?
+What is Form Assistant?

 • Minimized view: Small button in the bottom-right corner (instead of bottom-center search bar)